 We are on a journey at QVC that has helped us learn about the importance and benefits of creating a welcoming and inclusive environment for everyone.
-Whether it's recruiting mental health first aiders, providing onsite work experience for SENDS students, speaking up for women in tech, achieving disability confident employer status level 2 or supporting customers through the menopause, there is so much to be proud of, but we've only just scratched the surface.
+Whether it's recruiting mental health first aiders, providing onsite work experience for SENDS students, speaking up for women in tech, achieving disability confident employer status level 2 or supporting customers through I think a shortage of visible female role models in the technology industry is holding back women from pursuing careers in tech.

+the menopause, there is so much to be proud of, but we've only just scratched the surface.
 As a member of the senior management team, I'm determined to keep our momentum up and am always looking for opportunities to provide allyship, sponsorship and to represent our company externally on these topics, particularly in accessibility and women's tech careers.